mananjhaveri/midas_iiitd_task_nlp/README.md

 ## Step 5: Training Models and Evaluation

 I have tried few different basic ML models and an LSTM model.
-But, before exploring the models, it's important to decide a suitable evaluation metric.
+But before exploring the models, it's important to decide a suitable evaluation metric.

 As seen earlier, the data is highly imbalanced; accuracy is definetly a bad choice.
-It's essential to manage precision and recall, both.
+It's essential to manage precision and recall both.
 Therefore, the most appropriate scoring metric will be F1 score.

 >                                            F1 = 2PR / (P + R)